mxbmrp3

 1. Enable the web server in Settings > General > Web Server (the port number is shown when active)

-2. In OBS, add a Browser Source with URL http://localhost:8080
+2. In OBS, add a Browser Source with URL http://localhost:8080 (default port - use the port shown in step 1 if changed)

 3. Set width/height to match your stream resolution (e.g., 1920x1080)